Cracov/ethics-essays/essay-1.md

 # Introduction
-In this essay I reflect on the hypothetical situtation of working at car ride company and being tasked with implementing an unsupervised pricing model.
+In this essay I reflect on the hypothetical situtation of being tasked with working on an unsupervised pricing model at car ride company.
 In this I reflect on my position and anticipate some societal consequences.

 # How might your work on this project contribute to unintentional harm?